Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 ### In-App Purchase (Recommended)

 Stirling PDF offers streamlined in-app purchasing and license activation.
-This covers the Server plan; Enterprise is quoted and issued by sales rather than bought in-app.
+This covers the Team plan; Enterprise is quoted and issued by sales rather than bought in-app.

 1. **Navigate to Settings**: Log in as an admin and go to Settings → Plan
-2. **Select Your Plan**: Choose the Server plan (100 users included, capacity added in blocks of 100)
+2. **Select Your Plan**: Choose the Team plan (100 users included, capacity added in blocks of 100)
 3. **Choose Billing Period**: Select monthly or yearly billing (yearly saves money)
 4. **Complete Checkout**: You'll be redirected to Stripe's secure checkout
 5. **Automatic Activation**: After payment, your license key is automatically retrieved and activated